CADs Having Trouble with RBC/CBC Blood Testing

 Once you know you have moved into the second stage, many CAD patients, on their own, attempt to work with their blood testing facilities.
 Making attempts to educate those they come into contact with.

 Many have found help from other CAD Patients that have blazed the trail and provided information.
 Having printed material along with you certainly helps.
+Again, written instructions from your doctor is the best way to go.

 If it is a facility that has dealt with other CAD patients, feel fortunate.
 Everything might simply be routine for them.